-Cintia Malhotra is an American visual artist originally from Park Slope, Brooklyn.
+Cintia Malhotra is a visual artist who was born and raised in Park Slope, Brooklyn.
 Her family was involved with the local arts community and, as a child, Cintia was encouraged to explore different art forms.
 Despite having a visual impairment, she chose to focus on the visual arts.
 Her eyesight is an important factor in her process.

 Much of her photography involves a combination of abstraction and personification to create a narrative for the viewer.
 The titles are an important element supporting the overall vision.
 There are also bodies of work that are documentary or street photography in style – still captured through the eye of an abstractionist.